LintaoAmons/cd-project.nvim/README.md

         -- this controls the behaviour of `CdProjectAdd` command about how to get the project directory project_dir_pattern = { ".git", ".gitignore", "Cargo.toml", "package.json", "go.mod" },
-        choice_format = "both", -- optional, you can switch to "name" or "path" projects_picker = "vim-ui", -- optional, you can switch to `telescope` auto_register_project = false, -- optional, toggle on/off the auto add project behaviour -- do whatever you like by hooks hooks = {
+        choice_format = "both", -- optional, you can switch to "name" or "path" projects_picker = "telescope", -- optional, you can switch to `telescope` auto_register_project = false, -- optional, toggle on/off the auto add project behaviour -- do whatever you like by hooks hooks = {